elastic/integrations/dev/import-beats-resources/system/docs/README.md

 {{fields "load"}}

-### memory
+### Memory

-The System `memory` metricset provides memory statistics.
+The System `memory` dataset provides memory statistics.

-This metricset is available on:
+This dataset is available on:

 - FreeBSD
 - Linux